intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```bash
 pip install tensorflow==2.6.0 keras==2.6.0 # When you are running a tensorflow model.
 ```

+## For CDH Users
+If your CDH cluster has already installed Spark, the CDH’s Spark might be conflict with the pyspark installed by pip required by BigDL.
+Thus before running BigDL applications, you should unset all the Spark related environment variables.
+You can use env | grep SPARK to find all the existing Spark environment variables.

+Also, a CDH cluster’s `HADOOP_CONF_DIR` should be `/etc/hadoop/conf` on CDH by default.

+# Submit and Execute
+BigDL mainly supports 3 ways to submit our job and run it on Yarn:
+* Use a built-in function
+* Use a BigDL provided script
+* Use a spark-submit script

 # Run Programs with built-in function
 This is the easiest and most recommended way to run BigDL on YARN, we only need to prepare the environment on the driver machine, all dependencies would be automatically packaged and distributed to the whole Yarn cluster.